wfailla/un-orchestrator/orchestrator/README_COMPILE.md

 is needed to introduce the same changes that were present in the old `qemu-1.6-based` version included in OVDK (Intel DPDK vSwitch).

-Are are the required steps:
+Hire there are the required steps:

 	$ git clone https://github.com/qemu/qemu.git
 	$ cd qemu